 There are few signifiers of culture more potent and recognizable than food.
-Edibles and cultural identity share a deep-seated connection.
+Nourishment and cultural identity share a deep-seated connection.
 Food, and especially our preferences for preparing, cooking and eating it, are about far more than simple survival.
 As Levi-Strauss suggests, “culture” is the process via which raw food becomes cooked.
 The opposition between raw and cooked is homologous to that between nature and culture (Levi-Strauss 1946; 1966).
 Just as certain animals are set apart from society not because they are “good to eat” but because they are “good to think [with]” (Levi-Strauss 1969: 89), so can other foods become imbued with symbolic meaning that can embody the very essence of cultural identity.
 Foods not only provide nutrition and sustenance, they can hold a special place within society, valued for economic, political and/or religious reasons.

 This post will take an anthropological look at one particular foodstuff – cheese – to see how this humble snack may be anything but.